syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 `SfDockingManager` allows to set the desired width and height for the docking windows.

-The desired height and width can be set for the Dock windows through the attached property `DesiredWidthInDockedMode` and `DesiredHeightInDockedMode` with the desired values.
+The desired height and width can be set for the Dock windows through the AttachedProperty `DesiredWidthInDockedMode` and `DesiredHeightInDockedMode` with the desired values.

 {% tabs %}